Wanna be a Princess or a Prince for the day? True castle lovers should definitely head one (or all) of these magnificent castles in Slovenia.

 Bled castle is one of the most iconic images of Slovenia.
 It is situated on a steep cliff rising 130 meters above Lake Bled.
-Drink a glass of excellent wine or indulge in a bite of traditional Bled cream cake on your arrival to the castle.
+Drink a glass of excellent wine or indulge in a bite of traditional Bled cream cake on your arrival at the castle.

 If you’re looking for a castle in Slovenia for kids, Bled Castle is as easy to get to and visit-friendly as they come.

 This is a castle built into a mountain, a characteristic that’s pretty unique in the world.
-Adventurous visitors can climb up and tour the Erazem’s cave tunnel or can visit the karst cave from May to October.
+Adventurous visitors can climb up and tour the Erazem’s cave tunnel or visit the karst cave from May to October.

 The Sevnica Castle will take you to the past and fill you with the energy of the Earth.
 The castle is surrounded by a garden rich with energy points.
 Many couples come here to commit their love and faithfulness to each other.
 Guided tours and coffee from the castle’s café are also available.

 Fuzine castle has been permanently housed as a museum of architecture dedicated to Joze Plecnik, a great Slovenian architect.
-It is an easy trip on bike from Ljubljana for those who want to get outside.
+It is an easy trip by bike from Ljubljana for those who want to get outside.

-Skofja Loka Castle
+8. Skofja Loka Castle

 Skofja Loka is a great medieval town that is easily accessible from the capital city of Slovenia.
-The castle has an extensive museum that displays objects of the medieval times.
+The castle has an extensive museum that displays objects of medieval times.
 Moreover, the castle has a bar, too.

 As the name suggests, Bistrica Castle is in Slovenska Bistrica, right in the old town center from Maribor.
 The castle also has a park that is declared as a cultural monument.

-The Ptuj Castle entrance fee varies depending on your age and group size, but visiting this famous castle in Slovenia is not expensive at all.
-Adults can get in for merely 6.00 €.
+The Ptuj Castle entrance fee varies depending on your age and group size, but visiting this famous castle in Slovenia is not expensive.
+Adults can get in for merely 6 euro.

 When trying to escape from the capital city, head out to the Tivoli Mansion.
 Not only is it home to the International Center of Graphic Arts that organizes several displays, but it also boasts lovely woods and gardens behind it.

 Otocec Castle is the only castle in Slovenia that is built on a river island.
-What visitors like the most about this amazing Slovenia castle island is that it houses a restaurant and a 5-star hotel.
+What visitors like the most about this fantastic Slovenia castle island is that it houses a restaurant and a 5-star hotel.
 It is one of the most romantic places to plan a wedding, a place characteristic of the undeniable Slovenian beauty.

-The only question now, is which castles in Slovenia are calling your name?
+The only question now is which castles in Slovenia are calling your name?